-Fucoxanthin And Diabetes
+Fucoxanthin And Blood Glucose Levels

 Fucoxanthin extract has shown to be effective in lowering blood glucose levels.
 This is by way of catalyzing the secretion of DHA (docosahexaenoic acid) which increases the sensitivity of Insulin.
 It is also believed to regulate the Insulin levels in the blood and helps to control food and sugar cravings.

-It is also thought that Fucoxanthin extract exerts its anti-diabetic action with a decrease in blood glucose levels by enhancing the uptake of glucose from the skeletal muscles via increasing the expression of GLUT4 receptor action.
+It is also thought that Fucoxanthin extract exerts its action with a decrease in blood glucose levels by enhancing the uptake of glucose from the skeletal muscles via increasing the expression of GLUT4 receptor action.

-Fucoxanthin And Inflammatory Conditions
+Fucoxanthin and Inflammatory Conditions

-Seaweeds, especially the brown ones are known to have anti-inflammatory properties since ancient times and it has been used as an herbal remedy in many traditional medical practices.
+Seaweeds, especially the brown ones are known to have anti-inflammatory properties since ancient times, and it has been used as an herbal remedy in many traditional medical practices.

 Fucoxanthin is the chemical compound which is responsible for this effect of the seaweeds.
 LPS (Lipopolysaccharides) induced inflammatory responses are what Fucoxanthin is most effective against.
 It is shown to bring about these effects by increasing the secretion of nitric oxide and cytokines.

 Fucoxanthin is thought to be effective and potent as Prednisone in very high concentrations.